polkadot-fellows/Evaluations/evidence/joepetrowski/0002-2024-09-retention-rank-2.md

 - [ ] Concern(s):

 - [ ] Comment(s): My last evaluation was for "promotion to rank III".
-However, since the referendum did not pass within the demotion period, I was demoted to rank I and promoted back to II.
+However, since the referendum did not pass within the demotion period, I was demoted to rank I and then promoted back to II.
   Since I am still within the promotion period at that rank, this evaluation is for retention at rank II.